monadgroup/axiom/README.md

 ## Development

-Axiom is written in C++ compiled with gcc.
-The editor uses Qt and is cross-platform, the VSTi uses VSTGUI, and the replayer is compiled with mingw-w64.
-The node editor uses tinycc to compile node expressions.
+Axiom is comprised of several components:

+ - The VST Editor, written with Qt and the VST SDK.
+This is the only part the user directly interacts with, and must be OS-independent.
+ - The Maxim language compiler and runtime, written with LLVM and statically linked into the editor.
+ - The replayer, written in size-optimised C++.
+Due to it's reliance on Maxim snippets, this must be compiled with Clang.
+This is the only part of the project that is OS-independent, as it (currently) relies on DirectSound.

 ## License